Daniel823/Smart-Home-API/README.txt

 This is a large rest API that is responsible for all backend data processing.
 This api handles data from several clients.
-The first one being the window blind, taking in information every 10 min and updating a database.
+The first one being a window curtain, taking in information every 10 min and updating a database.
-The second client is the Amazon Alexa echo voice commands(open or close).
-Lastly, it handles a chat bot client that allows the user to communicate with the blind.
+The second client is Amazon Alexa echo.
+It listens to voice commands(open or close).
+Lastly,it handles a chat bot client that allows the user to close/open the curtain.

 Chatbot Client
 1. Send information